 I cheat sometimes.

-I could have mentioned to my co-worker that I was a vegetarian and that I was grateful for the offer, but necessity presented itself at the time in the form of not having eaten since the small peanut butter and jelly sandwich I had consumed six hours before.
+I could have mentioned to my co-worker that I was a vegetarian and that I was grateful for the offer, but necessity presented itself at the time in the form of not having eaten since consuming half of a peanut butter and jelly sandwich six hours before.